-As at 31 December 2023, loss allowances on assets held at the Central Bank of Lebanon and the portfolio of Lebanese government securities held at amortised cost are recorded in these separate financial statements at the loss rates mentioned in the Central Bank of Lebanon's Intermediate Circulars 567.
+As at 31 December 2024, loss allowances on assets held at the Central Bank of Lebanon recorded in these separate financial statements amounted to LL 103,749 billion against gross exposure of LL 1,236,424 billion (2023: LL 17,388 billion against LL 211,082 billion).
+In addition, as at 31 December 2024, loss allowances on Certificates of deposits under financial assets at amortized cost recorded in these separate financial statements amounted to LL 36,025 billion (2023: LL 331 billion against LL 11,615 billion).
 Due to the high levels of uncertainty and to the lack of observable indicators and of visibility on the government's plans with respect to banks' exposure to the Central Bank of Lebanon and Lebanese sovereign, we are unable to estimate in a reasonable manner expected credit losses on these exposures.
-Accordingly, these separate financial statements do not include adjustments of the carrying amount of these assets to their recoverable amounts based on International Financial Reporting Standards and an expected credit loss model.
+Accordingly, these separate financial statements do not include adjustments of the carrying amount of these assets to their recoverable amounts based on IFRS Accounting Standards and an expected credit loss model.

 The impact is expected to be pervasive and will be reflected in the separate financial statements once the debt restructuring has been defined conclusively by the government and all uncertainties and constraints are resolved, and once the mechanism for allocating losses by asset class and currency is clear and conclusive.
-Maximum exposures to the credit risk of the Central Bank of Lebanon and the Lebanese government and the recognised loss allowances, as well as their staging, are detailed in note 45 to these separate financial statements.
+Maximum exposures to the credit risk of the Central Bank of Lebanon and the Lebanese government and the recognised loss allowances, as well as their staging, are detailed in note 43 to these separate financial statements.

 As a result of the negative economic conditions and the deepening of the recession, the credit quality of the private loans portfolio concentrated in Lebanon has significantly deteriorated since the last quarter of 2019.
-The deterioration was further aggravated by the effects of the COVID-19 pandemic and the significant high inflation in Lebanon.
+The deterioration was further aggravated by the effects of the significant high inflation in Lebanon.
 Since the start of the Lebanese crisis, the Bank has been implementing a de-risking strategy by considerably reducing its assets size, specifically its portfolio of private loans concentrated in Lebanon.
-It has also set up a centralised and specialised remedial function to proactively review and manage the quality of its various portfolios.
-The Bank has recorded significant amounts of expected credit losses during the last quarter of 2019 and during 2020.
-Loss allowances on the Bank's portfolio of these private loans have been estimated based on the best available information at the reporting date about past events, current conditions and forecasts of economic conditions combined with expert judgement.
-Maximum exposures to the credit risk of the Bank's portfolio of private loans and the recognised loss allowances, as well as their staging, are detailed in note 45 to these separate financial statements.
+However, given the high level of uncertainties facing the Lebanese economy and the expected type of instruments underlying future cash flows on settlement of these private loans, loss allowances have been estimated based on the best available information at the reporting date about past events, current conditions and forecasts of economic conditions combined with expert judgment.
+Maximum exposures to the credit risk of the Bank's portfolio of private loans and the recognised loss allowances, as well as their staging, are detailed in note 43 to these separate financial statements.